linavarro/RGVFlood/docs/implementation/surveymanual/adopted/index.rst

     - Provides Field Safety procedures when involved in surveying or collecting water data.
   * - TBPELS
-    - TTexas Board of Professional Engineers and Land Surveyors Law and Rules https://pels.texas.gov/downloads/lawrules.pdf -Minimum Standards of practice concerning Professional Engineering and Surveying.
+    - TTexas Board of Professional Engineers and Land Surveyors Law and Rules https://pels.texas.gov/downloads/lawrules.pdf
+    - Minimum Standards of practice concerning Professional Engineering and Surveying.

 Where standards and requirements contained and described in this manual are more comprehensive you are refered to the original standard documents.